 Which are the types of car pillars?

-The body of an automobile is made of a structure that is just the same as that of a house.
-It has similar components, which include the roof, the pillars, and the floor.
+The structure of an automobile body is just the same as that of a house.
+It has similar components, including the roof, pillars, and floor.
 The car pillar in the vehicle stands in the near-vertical position, which supports the vehicle’s roof.
 However, the A-pillar and the D pillar stand inclined in some vehicles for aerodynamic reasons.

 Furthermore, the manufacturers identify the car pillars from the side while moving from front to rear of the vehicle.
-They name the car pillars as the A-pillar, B pillar, C pillar, and D pillar.
-Sometimes, the vehicle designers also refer to the car pillars as 'posts.'
+They name the car pillars the A-pillar, B, C, and D pillars.
+The vehicle designers sometimes refer to the car pillars as ‘posts.’

 Why call them the A/B/C/D Pillar?

-The naming system adopted for the pillars possibly originates from their shapes as seen from sides.
-The A-pillar resembles the shape of the alphabet “A”.
+The naming system adopted for the pillars may have possibly been originated from their shapes as seen from sides.
+The A-pillar resembles the shape of the alphabet “A.”

 The other pillars resemble “B,” “C,” and “D” letters, respectively.
 Is it a mere co-incidence or designer’s creativity?
-If the vehicle has a stretched body structure with additional doors, such as in the case of a limousine, it gets more than one B pillars.
-In such a case, the manufacturers name them as B1, B2, and B3 & so on while moving from front to rear of the vehicle.
+For example, if the vehicle has a stretched body structure with additional doors, such as a limousine, it gets more than one B pillars.
+In these cases, manufacturers name them B1, B2, B3 & so on while moving from front to rear.
 For example, rescue teams communicate the names of pillars (A/B/C/D) while cutting the pillars with cutters.
 Hence, the naming of pillars is important while rescuing the passengers trapped in accident-damaged vehicles.

 Purpose of the Car Pillar A:

 Manufacturers provide the A-pillars on both sides of the vehicle.
-The A-pillar is made of strong steel alloys.
-This is to make it withstand a crash and meet safety standards.
+Manufacturers use strong steel alloys to make the A-pillar.
+Thus, it is to make it withstand a crash and meet safety standards.
 However, the vehicle’s roof and doors are the most expensive parts to carry out repairs.
-The blind spot occurs due to the blocking of the driver’s vision by the A-pillar.
-So, some car-makers made the A-pillar slimmer and chamfered to decrease the blind spots.
+In addition, the blind spot occurs due to the blocking of the driver’s vision by the A-pillar.
+So, some makers make the A-pillar slimmer and chamfered to decrease the blind spots.
 And, thus it improves the driver’s vision.

 B Pillar:

 Furthermore, B Pillar is the most complex component/structure of the vehicle body.
-This is because the front door closes on the B pillar while the rear door hinges onto it.
-The B pillar or the center pillar in vehicles is made of steel.
-It is welded to roof panel on top and the vehicle’s floor pan at the bottom.
+It is because the front door closes on the B pillar while the rear door hinges on it.
+Manufacturers make the B pillar or the center pillar of steel in vehicles.
+Manufacturers weld it to the roof panel on top and the vehicle’s floor pan at the bottom.
 This pillar provides structural support to the vehicle’s roof.

-Manufacturers skip the B pillar while naming other pillars.
+Manufacturers skipped the B pillar while naming other pillars.
 Hence, some vehicles do not have a B Pillar.
-The carmakers term those cars as 'Hardtops.'
+The carmakers call those cars ‘Hardtops.’
 Instead, the vehicle specification shows the rearmost pillar as the C pillar.
 The manufacturers offer the Hardtops in nearly all four-door body styles.
-They include sedans, coupes, and wagons/MPVs.
-The cars without B pillars increase passenger’s visibility.
+These include sedans, coupes, and wagons/MPVs.
+The cars without B pillars increase passengers’ visibility.
 However, they have limited structural support and strength.
 General Motors later started providing B pillars in Hardtops.
-Thus, it created a new vehicle body type and thereby broadened the definition of Hardtops.
+Thus, it created a new vehicle body type and thereby broadening the definition of Hardtops.

 Car Pillar C: